garthvh/ansible-raspi-playbooks/README.md

 ## Ansible Semaphore
 ![Semaphore Task Templates Screenshot](https://garthvh.com/assets/img/semaphore/semaphore_task_templates.png)

-All of the playbooks in the repo with the exception of the distribute_ssh playbook are now compatable with the latest version of ansible and work with ansible semaphore.

 I have been using semaphore and a mariadb database deployed to docker containers on my NAS device.
 For playbooks that use vars_prompts I am passing the prompt variable into the playbook using the "Extra CLI Arguments" box on the semaphore task template.
 Using the -e (extra vars) CLI argument I am passing in the vars that would be prompted for when running the playbook in bash.
+I use PiBakery instead of the inital setup script now, but I have kept the new-default playbook up to date.

     ["-e","hostname='your_hostname' wifi_ssid='your_ssid' wifi_password='your_pass'"]

-## Ansible Controller and SSH Keys Setup
+##  PiBakery and Ansible Semaphore
-I am using a Raspberry Pi 2 B+ model as a server for ansible, I pull down the repository via git and run ansible commands over SSH.

-### SSH Keys for login
-A SSH key is used to automatically login to each device being managed.

-Set up a public/private keypair on the controller computer you will be running ansible from.

-    ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa cat ~/.ssh/id_rsa.pub

-On each device the initial setup script will manage the SSH key for you.
+I start all devices by setting up the sd card with [PiBakery](https://www.pibakery.org/).
+This lets me do wifi, ssh and hostname before even booking the pi.
+My setting for PiBakery are available at [here](/pibakery/pibakery_new.xml)

 ### Ansible hosts file / Semaphore Inventory
 If you are running ansible from a bash shell you will need to set up an ansible hosts file